Facebook iconTracking ROI After a Website Redesign: What Metrics Matter Most

 Set up Goals in Google Analytics 4 for each.
 After redesign, compare pre- and post-launch conversion rates: a 20% traffic increase paired with a 15% conversion uplift signifies healthy momentum.

 If micro-conversions rise faster than macros, nurture leads through targeted email campaigns.
-Ensure clear, contextually placed calls-to-action and streamlined forms.
+Ensure clear, contextually placed calls-to-action and a User friendly form to reduce friction at the point of submission.

 Small layout tweaks like contrasting button styles or concise headlines can boost conversion rate.